PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING OUR SITE

 We provide licences for access to our records and databases for establishments and organisations.
 If you would like further information contact us at email@example.com.

-This is the only membership option we provide that then allows users under 18 years of age to use the site and the only option that is available to anyone wishing to use it for any commercial use whatsoever.
+This is the only membership option we provide that then allows users under 18 years of age to use the site and the only option that is available to anyone wishing to use it for any commercial or group use whatsoever.

 10. Cancelling Membership